amunch/Arithmetic_Scheme_Interpreter/README.md

 	To support more than 2 numbers or operators, the tree could no longer be binary.
 Each parent would need to support more than two children or a different container would need to be used all together such has the struct containig a stack of nodes.
 The parser would need to continue to accept new numbers and push into the stack of nodes until a ")" is reached.
 The interpreter would need to popout all the numbers from the stack and compute them by using the operator on the total and the new number.

 *Contributions:*
-	Both members of the group pair programmed the entire project so each member was present and involved in all aspects of producing the end result.
+	Both members (amunch & mpruitt1) of the group pair programmed the entire project so each member was present and involved in all aspects of producing the end result.